 Step 1 - Register your Team

-Once the team is signed up, the website will be open for your team members to register individually.
+Once the team is signed up, the website will be open for your team members to join the IMarEST and register individually for the competition.
 They will then be added to the race news forum so that all are informed of progress and development.
 Team captains will receive an email with instructions on how team members can register.
+Note: all participants in the 2020 eISR will have to be members or student members of the IMarEST (student membership is free).

 This is the fun bit.